 “Very good Miss Montiere, again, welcome to the Willard InterContinental,” he strolls off to other guests lingering at his desk in one corner of the lobby.”

 Best to let the bellman haul my suitcase up, a guest in such an expensive room doesn’t schlep luggage.
-Janah and Eloise are in another room, a regular one, where we will also stay the two nights Hollander is here.
+Janah and Eloise are in another room, a regular one, where we will stay the two nights Hollander is here.
 When the housekeeper comes to clean the suite tomorrow we need it to look like only the guest who checked in used it.

 It takes Eloise less than an hour to plant the bugs and make them disappear.